 Barcelona Centre for International Affairs.
 (2014).
 Transculturality and interdisciplinarity: Challenges for research on media, migration and intercultural dialogue.

 Barrett, M., Bryam, M., Lázár, I., Mompoint-Gaillard, P., & Philippou, S. (2013).
 Developing intercultural competence through education.
 Strasbourg, France: Council of Europe Publishing.

 Bar-On, D., & Kassem, F. (2004).
 Storytelling as a way to work through intractable conflicts: the German‐Jewish experience and its relevance to the Palestinian‐Israeli context.
 Journal of Social Issues, 60(2), 289-306.

 Beall, M. L. (2010).
 Perspectives on intercultural listening, In A. D. Wolvin (Ed.), Listening and human communication in the 21st century.
-Oxford, England: Wiley-Blackwell.
+Oxford, UK: Wiley-Blackwell.

 Beger, N. (2004).
 Participatory democracy: Organised civil society and the ‘new’ dialogue.
 Federal Trust Constitutional Online, Paper No. 09/04.

 Bekemans, L. (2008).
 Intercultural dialogue, democracy & active citizenship in Europe.
 Paper presented at UNITE project (REVES), Undertaking intercultural exchange: Joint and innovative actions for participatory integration 8/11/2008, Grenoble, France.